-Evaluation
+■ Evaluation

-Group Skills - Evaluation of student is required at midtern in this component is required n and end of term - A 50% grade 15% Comments: All evaluative tools must be completed to achieve credit for the course.

-Teaching of researched mater 20%

-A term paper A 50% grade in the combined 35%

-An oral problem-solving examination mark of the term paper and the oral exam is required to pass the course.
-30%
+of every group member by each rm and end of term - A 50% grade ed for course completion.
+15% Comments: All evaluative tools must be completed to achieve credit for the course.
+Teaching of researched mat erials.
+20% · · Students are required to A term paper A 50% grade in the combined 35% submit an individualized, An oral problem-solving mark of the term paper and 30% thoughtful group skills mark examination the oral exam is required to for each member to receive pass the course. credit for the course.
+TOTAL · 100%

-TOTAL • 100%

-■ Course Learning Outcomes/Competencies
+Course Learning Outcomes/Competencies